mechmotum/mechmotum.github.io/content/pages/research/bicycle-dynamics-microsim.rst

 Contact
 =======

-If you want to learn more about the project, are interested in collaboration, or look for Master's and Bachelor's Thesis project opportunities, please **reach out!**
+If you want to learn more about the project, are interested in collaboration, or are looking for Master's and Bachelor's Thesis project opportunities, please **reach out!**

 | **Christoph M. Schmidt (Dipl.-Ing.)** - he | him
 | *PhD Candidate, TU Delft*